Strength of the Upper Bounds for the Edge-Weighted Maximum Clique Problem: Introduction

-On the computational side, in Section~\ref{sec:COMP_COMP} we report extensive results on two sets of instances to empirically assess the relative strength of the two upper bounds.
-When the optimal value of the EWMCP can be computed, we also report the corresponding optimality gap.
-Finally, in Section~\ref{sec:CONCL}, we draw the main conclusions, highlighting the structural properties of graphs that favor one upper bound over the other, and outlining directions for future research.
+On the computational side, in \Cref{sec:COMP_COMP} we report extensive results on two sets of instances to empirically assess the relative strength of the three upper bounds.
+After introducing the benchmark datasets in \Cref{sec:benchmark_datasets}, we first analyze in \Cref{sec:UB2_ordering} the sensitivity of $\UB_2$ to the ordering of the independent sets in the coloring, showing that sorting them in non-decreasing order of cardinality consistently yields the best overall performance and effectively strengthens the practical behavior of this bound.
+We then report the main computational results on the classical DIMACS benchmark set in \Cref{sec:dimacs_results} and on randomly generated instances in \Cref{sec:random_tests}, showing that the upper bound by \citet{shimizu2020maximum} dominates, in practice, those by \citet{san2019new} and \citet{hosseinian2020lagrangian}.
+Next, in \Cref{sec:branching_study} we evaluate the three bounds within a simulated branch-and-bound framework, measuring the tree depth at which each bound first drops to or below the optimal value, thereby allowing backtracking.
+Finally, in \Cref{sec:LP_comparison} we compare the first upper bound with other LP-based upper bounds on $\optimum$ derived from ILP formulations for the EWMCP proposed in the literature.
+In \Cref{sec:CONCL}, we draw the main conclusions, highlighting the structural properties of graphs that favor one upper bound over the others, and outlining directions for future research.